Grafixoft/powertree-doc/docs/sdk/workflow.md

 #### Last Good Known State

 An important concept in PowerTree, the last good known state refers to the mechanism through which workflow durability is achieved.
-If a compute node fails, e.g. due to a power outage, the last good known state allows the activation to be retried on a different compute node as if the outage never happened.
+If a compute node fails, e.g. due to a power outage, the last good known state allows the activation to be retried transparently on a different compute node as if the outage never happened.

 ### Workflow Parameters

 Workflows can accept any number of parameters through public `[DataMember]` annotated properties.
 Parameters can be passed to a workflow either by a user through the CLI, or through a parent workflow.
 More information on the latter can be found in the [next section](subworkflows)

+### Workflow Continuation

+The `DoWork` method returns a `Continuation` object, which specifies when the next [activation](../overview/concepts#activities) of the workflow will take place.
+* `Continuation.WaitAll()` specifies that the next activation should be made only after *all* subworkflows have completed
+* `Continuation.WaitAny()` specifies that the next activation should be made as soon as *one or more* subworkflows have completed
+* `Continuation.Default()` is the default continuation option.
+Equivalent to `WaitAny` continuation
+* No `Continuation` - if a workflow has not submitted or doesn’t have pending subworkflows it is considered completed and `DoWork` is not called again on this instance.
+In this case the return value of `DoWork` is ignored
+* More `Continuations` in the future

+### Workflow Completion

+All workflows are considered completed in the following scenarios:

+1. If the `DoWork` method has exited without submitting subworkflows and there are no pending subworkflows the workflow has completed with `WorkflowStatus.Succeeded`
+2. If the `DoWork` method threw an exception the workflow is completed with `WorkflowStatus.Failed`
+3. If a workflow has been cancelled by a client or another workflow before completing its work it completes with `WorkflowStatus.Canceled`
+4. If none of the above conditions have been met within the allotted timeout period it completes with `WorkflowStatus.Timeout`.
+All workflows have a timeout and it imposes an absolute time limit on workflows, allowing for recovery in unexpected situations, e.g. infinite loops
+5. Child workflows are terminated prematurely if a parent workflow completes with a status other than `WorkflowStatus.Succeeded` before they manage to complete themselves.
+In this case they are assigned `WorkflowStatus.ParentTerminated`

 The following example illustrates the topics discussed above.